TechSeePublic/pr-reviewer/README.md

 - 🚀 **Zero Infrastructure** - Runs entirely on GitHub Actions, no servers needed
 - 🛡️ **Secure** - Code never leaves GitHub's infrastructure
 - 📊 **Comprehensive Reporting** - Detailed review statistics and rule application tracking
+- 🚨 **Fail-Fast Error Handling** - Action fails immediately on AI provider errors for better debugging
+- ⏱️ **Smart Rate Limiting** - Sequential file processing with configurable delays to avoid AI provider rate limits

 ## 🚀 Quick Start

+### Rate Limiting & Error Handling

+The action now processes files **one by one** (instead of in batches) with configurable delays between AI provider requests to avoid rate limits.
+If any AI provider request fails, the action will **fail immediately** instead of continuing with fallback behavior.

+**Key Changes:**
+- ⚡ **Sequential Processing**: Files are reviewed one at a time to prevent overwhelming AI providers
+- ⏱️ **Configurable Delays**: Use `request_delay` to set milliseconds between requests (default: 2000ms)
+- 🚨 **Fail-Fast**: Action stops immediately on AI provider errors for better debugging
+- 📊 **Progress Tracking**: Clear logging shows which file is being reviewed and when delays occur

 ### 1. Add to Your Workflow